Vistry Group Executes Share Buyback Program - TipRanks.com

 Vistry Group ( (GB:VTY) ) has shared an announcement.

-Vistry Group PLC, a prominent player in the construction and housing industry, has executed a share buyback program, purchasing 45,000 of its Ordinary 50p Shares through Peel Hunt LLP.
-The buyback, part of a previously announced program, saw shares bought at prices ranging from 654.80 GBp to 668.00 GBp, with an average price of 663.22 GBp.
-The purchased shares will be cancelled, reducing the total number of shares in issue and affecting the total voting rights, which will now stand at 322,015,214.
-This move is likely to impact the company’s stock liquidity and shareholder value, aligning with regulatory requirements under the Market Abuse Regulation.
+Vistry Group PLC has executed a share buyback program, purchasing 49,000 of its Ordinary Shares at prices ranging from 601.60 GBp to 613.80 GBp, with a volume-weighted average price of 607.2439 GBp.
+This transaction reduces the total number of voting rights in the company to 324,992,832, impacting shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:VTY Stock